-Enjoy the hospitality of Roscoe's leading citizens as you have the pleasure of dining in Dr. Johnson's home.
+Enjoy the hospitality of Roscoe's Leading citizens as you have the pleasure of dining in Dr. Johnson's home.
 During your visit you may learn about dining etiquette or cooking practices of the 1800s along with humorous tales of the canal.
-Your meal will consist of 1 appetizer, 1 salad or soup, 1 entrée, 2 side dishes, 1 dessert, beverage, bread and rolls with Butter or olive oil & herbs for dipping.
-Dinner will be pre-ordered for your guests.
+Your meal will consist of 1 appetizer, 1 salad or soup, 1 entree, 2 side dishes, 1 dessert, beverage, bread and rolls with butter or olive oil & herbs for dipping.
+Dinner should be pre-ordered two weeks in advance.
 All members will be served the same meal of your choosing.
-A generous menu is offered in addition to a historical menu.
-Cost of this unique experience is $45.00 per person.
-Minimum group of 4 ~ maximum group of 8 Dinner is available the last Friday of these months in 2015.
-Reservations: One week in advance.
+A generous menu is offered in addition to a historic menu.
+Cost of this unique experience is $50.00 per person.
+Minimum group of 6 - maximum group of 8.
+This special event goes quickly so make your reservation today.

 Visitor Center – 10am

 This exciting two hour weaving workshop shares the history of weaving and allows the participant to create their very own mug rug on a portable loom.
 A $25 fee includes instructions and all materials.
 Minimum number of participants is two with a maximum of five for each workshop.
 Age requirement is 10 years of age or older.
 Reservations are required one week prior to the workshop by calling Debbie at 622-7644 extension 20.